Nacre

-Nacre (/ˈneɪkər/ NAY-kər, /ˈnækrə/ NAK-rə), also known as mother of pearl, is an organic–inorganic composite material produced by some molluscs as an inner shell layer; it is also the material of which pearls are composed.
+Nacre (/ˈneɪkər/ NAY-kər, /ˈnækrə/ NAK-rə), also known as mother-of-pearl, is an organic–inorganic composite material produced by some molluscs as an inner shell layer.
+It is also the material of which pearls are composed.
 It is strong, resilient, and iridescent.

 Nacre is found in some of the most ancient lineages of bivalves, gastropods, and cephalopods.
 However, the inner layer in the great majority of mollusc shells is porcellaneous, not nacreous, and this usually results in a non-iridescent shine, or more rarely in non-nacreous iridescence such as flame structure as is found in conch pearls.

 The outer layer of cultured pearls and the inside layer of pearl oyster and freshwater pearl mussel shells are made of nacre.
 Other mollusc families that have a nacreous inner shell layer include marine gastropods such as the Haliotidae, the Trochidae and the Turbinidae.

 Physical characteristics

 Structure and appearance

-Nacre is composed of hexagonal platelets of aragonite (a form of calcium carbonate) 10–20 µm wide and 0.5 µm thick arranged in a continuous parallel lamina.
+Nacre is composed of hexagonal platelets, called tablets, of aragonite (a form of calcium carbonate) 10–20 μm wide and 0.5 μm thick arranged in continuous parallel lamina.
 Depending on the species, the shape of the tablets differs; in Pinna, the tablets are rectangular, with symmetric sectors more or less soluble.
 Whatever the shape of the tablets, the smallest units they contain are irregular rounded granules.
 These layers are separated by sheets of organic matrix (interfaces) composed of elastic biopolymers (such as chitin, lustrin and silk-like proteins).
-This mixture of brittle platelets and the thin layers of elastic biopolymers makes the material strong and resilient, with a Young's modulus of 70 GPa and a yield stress of roughly 70 MPa (when dry).
-Strength and resilience are also likely to be due to adhesion by the "brickwork" arrangement of the platelets, which inhibits transverse crack propagation.
-This structure, spanning multiple length sizes, greatly increases its toughness, making it almost as strong as silicon.